kyoheiu/felix/README_crates.md

 # felix

 A tui file manager with vim-like key mapping, written in Rust.
+Works on terminals with 21 columns or more (from v0.2.11).

 [sample gif](https://github.com/kyoheiu/felix/blob/main/screenshots/sample.gif)